-Nepal Government’s probe committee formed to investigate the Helicopter Rescue Scam and has submitted its report to Tourism minister on 30 July 2018.
-This fact-finding committee has recommended the Nepal Police to be given the responsibility of conducting such tourists rescue operations from this September 2018 defying to stop any of such insurance scams in future that has damaged the country’s reputation.
-It has also suggested to run an investigation on the cases of organised crimes and fraud charges against the culprit companies and groups involved with fake rescue operations.
+Nepal Government’s probe committee formed to investigate the Helicopter Rescue Scam and has submitted its report to the Tourism minister on 30 July 2018.
+This fact-finding committee has recommended the Nepal Police to be given the responsibility of conducting such tourist rescue operations from this September 2018 defying to stop any of such insurance scams in future that has damaged the country’s reputation.
+It has also suggested running an investigation on the cases of organized crimes and fraud charges against the culprit companies and groups involved with fake rescue operations.

-There are widespread complaints that some of the Trekking Agencies, Helicopter companies and Hospitals have been making claims against their customers’ travellers insurance policies for fake helicopter rescues.
+There are widespread complaints that some of the Trekking Agencies, Helicopter Companies, and Hospitals have been making claims against their customers’ travelers insurance policies for fake helicopter rescues.
 They have been accused of presenting fake bills for wide-ranging medical examinations for simple altitude-related headaches.

-It is widely believed that Government’s action to stop the Heli Rescue Scam will boost the travellers’ confident to visit Nepal with proper insurance at its best cost thus the country will be able to meet its target to welcome 2 million travellers on the Visit Nepal year of 2020.
+It is widely believed that Government’s action to stop the Heli Rescue Scam will boost the travelers’ confidence to visit Nepal with proper insurance at its best cost thus the country will be able to meet its target to welcome 2 million travelers on the Visit Nepal year of 2020.

 Such travel-related scan can happen anywhere in the world, some number of common tourist targeted scams that one have to be worry, thus recommend to have a look on some of the example of travel scams in Nepal